markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 So in the code above, we see the word "list" twice.
 Behind the colon it is used as a type, similar to `number` or `Person`.
-What is special about this type is that it also specifies the _type of the elements in in the list_ between the angle brackets.
+What is special about this type is that it also specifies the _type of the elements in the list_ between the angle brackets.
 This is new: one type (`list`) has a second type (`number`) as a parameter.
 We will return to this below.
 The second use of `list` is behind the equals sign.
 As we know